Epstein Theatre: History

-Although he had nothing to do with the Neptune, the theatre was dedicated to the memory of Beatles manager Brian Epstein by the city council in 1997, for his contributions to the city's cultural and musical scene.
-Local artist Tony Brown offered a portrait of Epstein on permanent loan to the theatre in 1999 and this now hangs in the bar.
+Upon reopening in 2011 after the £1.2m refurbishment (as a result in closing in 2005 for health and safety reasons) the theatre was dedicated to the memory of Beatles manager Brian Epstein, for his contributions to the city's cultural and musical scene.
+Epstein was known to have also performed on the stage in the theatre as a child.
+Local artist Tony Brown offered a portrait of Epstein on permanent loan to the theatre and this now hangs in the bar.

+Entertaining Liverpool since 1911, the Epstein has been a home to many, either that be performers (amateur or not), customers or avid theatre goers, therefore when it was announced to the public on 8 June 2023 that the theatre was closing once again due to insufficient funding for the lease after the council chose to retract the agreement with the theatre to subsidise the lease with £100,000 per year (the agreement existing since 1967), the news was greeted with the sorrows of all those who have fond memories of the establishment.
+The Liverpool City Council released a statement for their decision saying that, "it does not provide the best value for the tax payers money."

+After 112 years of being a staple of Liverpool's Arts and Culture, and being closed down for the fourth time, the Epstein is to lay dormant for the foreseeable future until it is revived once again, truly earning its title as "The Theatre that Refuses to Die."

 The theatre was chosen for a special BBC filming of Steve Coogan's Paul & Pauline Calf's Cheese and Ham Sandwich programme.

 It was the home of long-established Crosby Gilbert And Sullivan Society until 2016.

 Its striking interior has often been used as a location for film and TV productions.